ioggstream/python-course/connexion-101/025-openapi-3.md

 1. Feel free to add as many details as you want.

-1. Save it back to your local notebook.
+1. Save it back to your local notebook' `openapi.yaml`.

 ----